deepinx/iqiyi-vid-challenge/README.md

 # The Code for IQIYI-VID Challenge

 This is the code for IQIYI-VID(IQIYI video person identification) Challenge.

-The code is adapted based on an intial fork from the [insightface](https://github.com/deepinsight/insightface) repository.
+The enhanced SSH (ESSH) from [enhanced-ssh-mxnet](https://github.com/deepinx/enhanced-ssh-mxnet) is applied for face detection and alignment.
+[Insightface](https://github.com/deepinsight/insightface) scheme is used for face recognition.

 Pre-trained models can be downloaded on [baiducloud](https://pan.baidu.com/s/1vS_Uv9l5XZLeMwXPs_XzOA) or [googledrive](https://drive.google.com/open?id=1_8-GcZbYNGvm_msyuwqDw4u9mGnHqSQP).